bensultan1985/ontology-wiki-project/README.md

 ## Important Project Information

 Project for Regeneron.
-The Ontology Department needs CRUD ability and viewing ability for dataset of clinical concepts.
-This application displays this data in a customizable wiki format.
-Existing clinical concepts can be edited in the regular viewing portal.
+Task: The Ontology Department needs CRUD and viewing abilities for dataset of clinical concepts.

+This application displays data in a customizable wiki format.
+Existing clinical concepts can be edited in the regular viewing portal if a user has the role of "admin".
 Clinical concepts can also be created and/or edited in the admin portal, located at baseUrl + /admin (example: http://localhost:3000/admin).
 Login as an admin to access this functionality.

+This app was built with Next.js, Node, React, TypeScript, and Mantine (for components and theming).

 ## Known Issues